-The degeneration of intervertebral discs is associated with altered biomechanics of adjacent vertebrae, musculature, and connective tissue, and with back pain and sciatica.(1) Discs are present between lower cervical (neck) vertebrae, thoracic (mid-back) vertebrae, and low back (lumbar) vertebrae.
+The degeneration of intervertebral discs is thought to be associated with altered biomechanics of adjacent vertebrae, musculature, and connective tissue, and can be associated with back pain and sciatica.(1) Discs are present between lower cervical (neck) vertebrae, thoracic (mid-back) vertebrae, and low back (lumbar) vertebrae.
 Discs at any level can degenerate and cause pain, but this most often occurs at cervical and lumbar levels, where there is the greatest amount of mobility.
 However, degenerative disc disease (DDD) is not always associated with low back pain.
 This report focuses on DDD associated with chronic low back pain, as patients with DDD in the absence of chronic low back pain would not be considered candidates for lumbar fusion.